jonlives/knife-spork/README.md

 #### Bump Comment
 The 'bump_comment` directive tells spork to always prompt the user for a comment reguarding the changes to this version of the cookbook.
 This comment will be appended to the CHANGELOG.md file along with the new version # and the user name.
 This can also be done with the "--bump_comment" on the command line.
+NOTE:  See bump_tag & bump_commit under the Git plug-in

 #### JSON Options
 The `json_options` directive allows you to tell spork to pass options to [pretty_generate](http://www.ruby-doc.org/stdlib-1.9.3/libdoc/json/rdoc/JSON.html#method-i-pretty_generate) to control the format of the resulting json